jQSfire125/course-dbt/greenery/week_2_readme.md

 ### Part 3. dbt Snapshots
 ---
 Which orders changed from week 1 to week 2?
-A: These orders went from "preparing" to "shipped" 914b8929-e04a-40f8-86ee-357f2be3a2a2 05202733-0e17-4726-97c2-0520c024ab85 939767ac-357a-4bec-91f8-a7b25edd46c9
+A: These 3 orders went from "preparing" to "shipped":
+914b8929-e04a-40f8-86ee-357f2be3a2a2
+05202733-0e17-4726-97c2-0520c024ab85
+939767ac-357a-4bec-91f8-a7b25edd46c9